amanzi/amanzi/spack-repo/README.md

 # Notes

-Currently spack does not propagate variants to dependencies, hence the static variant (shared = off) is currently a work in progress.
+Currently spack does not propagate variants to dependencies, hence the static variant (`-shared`) is currently a work in progress.

-The ccse spack package is currently undergoing testing so the structured variant (mesh_type=structured) is currently unavailable.
+The ccse spack package is currently undergoing testing so the structured variant (`mesh_type=structured`) is unavailable at the moment.